stammen/SystemControl/README.md

 }
 ```

+Note: change com.stammen.systemcontrol.appservice to the name you specified in your package.appmanifest!

 This code will keep the Desktop Extension running until it is told to quit or the connection to the AppService is closed.